 Typography

-No typos here, only typefaces and truetype fonts (with free downloads).
 The fonts can be used with typical word processing programs (Word, OpenOffice) and design programs like Adobe Illustrator or Photoshop.
 The ones available for download are released into the public domain.
-If you are interested in the other fonts, I will consider selling them to the end user or font foundries.
+If you are interested in the other fonts I designed, I will consider licensing them to the end user or font foundries.
+If you need help getting the fonts to work, learn more on how to 1) unzip the file and 2) install it.

 Abdomentality